Neufund/ESOP/README.md

 Both example converters are nicely tested but they are not considered production grade so beware.

 ### Code Update
-Code update is strictly defined in legal wrapper chapter 8 and is reserved for bugfixing, optimization etc. where "spirit of the agreement" is not changed.
+Code update is strictly defined in ESOP Terms & Conditions Document chapter 8 and is reserved for bugfixing, optimization etc. where "spirit of the agreement" is not changed.

 Code update starts via calling methods defined in `CodeUpdateable` base class from which `ESOP` contract derives.
 During code update only constant method of this contract are available so state cannot be changed.
 Whole procedure ends with replacing ESOP contract address in `RoT` contract instance.